 Zoonotic viruses are viruses that have an animal reservoir but may also infect humans.
 The 2009 A(H1N1)pdm09 influenza pandemic, the SARS epidemic in 2003, the recent emergence of a novel coronavirus in the Middle East or the large epidemic of Ebola in West Africa are recent reminders of the global health threat posed by zoonotic viruses.
-Prior to widespread emergence in human populations, such pathogens can cause occasional infections in subpopulations that have been exposed to reservoir species (common reservoir species include for example bats, birds, swine, non-human primates).
-Whilst viruses causing such ‘‘spill-over’’ infections are usually poorly adapted for sustained human-to-human transmission, they are under strong selection pressure to increase transmissibility once in humans.
-If such adaptation occurs, a widespread epidemic is possible in humans.
+Prior to widespread emergence in human populations, such pathogens can cause occasional infections in subpopulations that have been exposed to reservoir species (common reservoir species include for example bats, birds, swine or non-human primates).
+Whilst viruses causing such ‘‘spill-over’’ infections are usually poorly adapted for sustained human-to-human transmission, they can be under strong selective pressure to increase transmissibility once in humans.
+If such adaptation occurs, a widespread epidemic in humans is possible.

-Each time the world is confronted to a new emerging zoonotic virus, fast and sound risk assessment is therefore essential to inform policy making.
+Each time the world is confronted by an emerging zoonotic virus, fast and sound risk assessment is essential to inform policy making.
 Determining the transmission scenario is a key priority.
 Are we in a scenario where most human cases are being infected by the animal reservoir or can transmission in humans be self-sustaining?
 It is also important to assess the severity, in particular the proportion of cases that die.
-However, characterizing the transmission and severity scenarios at the start of emerging zoonotic virus epidemics may prove challenging because surveillance data are often scarce and biased (e.g. only a small proportion of cases are detected) and may provide a biased view of reality (for example if only severe cases are more likely to be detected than others) and because chains of transmission are imperfectly observed.
-Simon Cauchemez and his team have a long history of developing methods to overcome these problems and perform robust risk assessment for emerging pathogens in a context where data are imperfect.
+However, characterizing the transmission and severity scenarios at the start of emerging zoonotic virus epidemics may prove challenging because surveillance data are often scarce (for example only a small proportion of cases are detected) and may provide a biased view of reality (for example if only severe cases are detected).
+The Mathematical Modelling of Infectious Diseases Unit is specialized in the development of methods to overcome these problems and perform robust risk assessment for emerging pathogens in a context where data are imperfect.